jzucadi/projects/README.md

 # projects
 project display for portfolio

-integration with webpack to come, this was built to run as is with parcel
+integration with webpack to come etc and so forth.